piccolbo/piccolbo.github.io/_posts/2018-04-13-a-simple-loss-function-for-multi-task-learning-with-keras-implementation-part-2.markdown

 ## Learning the $$\sin$$ function with multiple phases

-Let's now apply the same techniques a problem where, like in many AI problems, the challenge is not randomness in the data but just the complexity of the tasks.
+Let's now apply the same techniques to a problem where, like in many AI problems, the challenge is not randomness in the data but just the complexity of the tasks.
 Specifically, let's fit a neural model to 5 shifted versions of the the $$\sin$$ function, with no added noise.